comprobo25/comprobo25.github.io/in-class/day06.md

 Try different wall configurations to see what happens.
 What happens as you change the number of particles?
 What happens if the wall configuration of the simulator and the particle filter model don't match up?

 Construct a scenario where there is an inherent ambiguity in determining where the robot is.
 How do you do this?
-What happens when you run your particle filter.
+What happens when you run your particle filter?